Our Philosophy: GAKU-NO-JITSUGE (Harmony between Academia and Society)

 In 1886, Kansai University was founded in Osaka as Kansai Law School with the support of Korekata Kojima―who was the Chief Justice of the Osaka Court of Appeals at the time―and the school's teachers included incumbent judges and public prosecutors.
 Since the acquisition of University Status, in line with our university motto, which calls for the realization of GAKU-NO-JITSUGE (Harmony between Academia & Society), we have consistently strived to enlighten and educate both society and the people.

-Our long term vision now is to look toward our organization's 150th anniversary.
-In this vision, we hope to continue to make progress in education, research, social contribution, and organizational management.
-This is a unique opportunity for each of our constituents to communicate their ideas and thoughts about how we define ourselves and advance in these areas in the future.
+Our long term vision now is to look toward our organization’s 150th anniversary.
+This provides us with a unique opportunity to think about what we should do in the future.
+I encourage each of our constituents to communicate their ideas and thoughts about this new vision.
 This is because free and open discussion is the wellspring of the vitality of any private school, including Kansai University.

 In this age of diversity, how can Kansai University survive and lead the way?